hello-pangea/dnd/CONTRIBUTING.md

 If you would like to see a feature added to the library, here is what you do:

 1. Have a read of `README.md` to understand the motivations of this library.
 It is fairly opinionated and is not intended to be a universal drag and drop library.
 As such, it will not support every drag and drop interaction.
-2. Have a search through the [open and closed issues](https://github.com/atlassian/react-beautiful-dnd/issues?utf8=%E2%9C%93&q=is%3Aissue) to see if the feature you are requesting as already been requested.
+2. Have a search through the [open and closed issues](https://github.com/100terres/react-forked-dnd/issues?utf8=%E2%9C%93&q=is%3Aissue) to see if the feature you are requesting as already been requested.
 3. Have a clear and general purpose keyboard story for any feature request
-4. Please [create an issue](https://github.com/atlassian/react-beautiful-dnd/issues/new) to discuss it.
+4. Please [create an issue](https://github.com/100terres/react-forked-dnd/issues/new) to discuss it.

 **Please do not raise a pull request directly**.
 There may be reasons why we will not add every feature to this library.

 ## Large contributions

 If you are interested in making a large contribution to this library there is some recommended reading / training we suggest.
-There is a large amount of different libraries, techniques and tools used in `react-beautiful-dnd` and we have created a list with resources about them.
+There is a large amount of different libraries, techniques and tools used in `react-forked-dnd` and we have created a list with resources about them.
 Not everything in the list will be applicable to everyone.
 But it is a great reference and starting point for those who do not know where to start.

 The online courses listed are no free - feel free to seek out alternatives if you want to.
 We recommend the egghead.io courses because they are quite comprehensive.